Candidate Block

 And that's the construction of the candidate block complete.

-From here a miner can now start work on mining the candidate block to try and add it on to the blockchain.
+From here, a miner can now start working on mining the candidate block to try and add it on to the blockchain.

 Requirements